 Developing drug resistance is a serious issue.
 It means that the treatment may not work and that the patient may not respond to future treatments.

-To prevent drug resistance, it is important to take any medication correctly, but especially DAAs such as Harvoni, Mavyret, Epclusa, and Zepatier.
+To prevent drug resistance, it is important to take any medication correctly, but especially DAAs such as Harvoni, Mavyret, Epclusa, Zepatier, and Vosevi.